top of page

 Heather's site-specific series, Voices: A Walking Tour, elevates diverse community perspectives of the Chapel Hill landscape through collaborations in dance, music, and spoken word.
 This is an ongoing series of performances with the most recent iteration recognized by Chatham Life and Style's Best of 2021 for Outstanding Ensemble Performance.

 My mission as a choreographer is to create work within a broader social context.
 For this reason, the primary genres I work in are experimental dance-theatre and site-specific pieces.
 I have created three evening length dance dramas.
 Each hour-long piece is organized around a theme, using text, movement, and theatrical design to convey meaning and encourage questioning.
 In my site-specific work, I explore the relationship of dancer to place.
 By creating movement for a particular place outside the confines of the theater, I aim to create new and multiple meanings for the audience when in that space.
-Additionally, my work as a dance educator for the past 20 years highly influences my choreographic process.
-I work primarily with college students and see each creation of a new work as an opportunity for collaboration, embodied learning, and investigation.
+I see each creation of a new work as an opportunity for collaboration, embodied learning, and investigation.
 My research interests focus on dance education and performance as pedagogical practices that can be implemented across disciplines.
-I am also committed to forming an inclusive community through movement and performance.

 1467499405589.jpeg